ecignoni/stda_pyscf/README.md

 Tiny implementation of the simplified Tamm-Dancoff Approximation ([sTDA](https://github.com/grimme-lab/stda))[1, 2] in [PySCF](https://pyscf.org/).

+*NOTE*: current implementation does not trim MOs at the beginning, at variance with the original sTDA code.

 **References**

 [1] Grimme, Stefan.
 "A simplified Tamm-Dancoff density functional approach for the electronic excitation spectra of very large molecules."
 The Journal of chemical physics 138.24 (2013): 244104.